shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Here we go!”
 Muddy lifted the whole bunk bed into the air with ease.

-“Muddy!”
+“Muuuddddy!”
 Ersie grabbed onto the bed frame and hugged the boots close to her chest.

 The bed wobbled to and fro as Muddy waved it around.
 It creaked with each swing, threatening to snap.